Electric Motors and Drives (EMD)

 Transense has also developed specialised readers with various form factors, multichannel readers with up to eight RF channels and a high-speed reader with a strain/torque update rate of 16 kHz; the fastest available on the market.

-A typical arrangement of the SAW torque/strain sensing system includes one reader, one or two SAW sensing elements bonded to the shaft or any other part, and an RF rotary coupler with a stator playing the role of the near-field reader antenna, and a rotor working as a near-field sensor antenna.
+A typical arrangement of the SAW torque sensing system includes one reader, one or two SAW sensing elements bonded to the shaft or any other part, and an RF rotary coupler with a stator playing the role of the near-field reader antenna, and a rotor working as a near-field sensor antenna.

 A pair of near-field close-coupled antenna, the stator and rotor, referred as RF rotary couplers, are used to wirelessly transmit the RF signal from the ASIC to the rotating SAW sensors.
 Transense has developed RF rotary couplers with a planar and coaxial cylindrical geometry for shaft diameters from 10 to 420mm.